 It is also known as anemia of inflammation.

-Anemia is characterized by low levels of circulating red blood cells or hemoglobin (the part of red blood cells that carries oxygen).
+Anemia is characterized by low circulating red blood cells or hemoglobin (the part of red blood cells that carries oxygen).
 It is generally a mild or moderate condition.

 Signs and symptoms of chronic anemia

 Chronic anemia varies in severity from one person to another.
-Affected individuals can develop a variety of symptoms such as fatigue, pale skin, lightheadedness, shortness of breath, fast heartbeat, irritability, chest pain, and additional findings.
+Affected individuals can develop various symptoms such as fatigue, pale skin, lightheadedness, shortness of breath, fast heartbeat, irritability, chest pain, and additional findings.

 These symptoms can occur in anyone with a comparable degree of anemia.
 In most cases, the symptoms associated with the underlying disease generally precede the symptoms of mild or moderate anemia.

 The exact cause of chronic anemia can vary.
 Generally, several processes occur at the same time.
-Anemia can be caused by a slight shortening of the normal survival of red blood cells.
+Anemia can be caused by a slight shortening of the average survival of red blood cells.

-Also, the production of red blood cells ( erythropoiesis ) or erythropoietin (a hormone that stimulates the production of red blood cells) can be affected.
+Also, red blood cells ( erythropoiesis ) or erythropoietin (a hormone that stimulates the production of red blood cells) can be affected.
 Red blood cells carry oxygen to the body.
 The exact cause of chronic anemia may depend on the underlying condition.